peterlamar/engineering-leader/README.md

 for the flood) and its quite understandable to see how unproductive large enterprise engineering teams can become compared to similar teams in a startup and developing solely in cloud.

+## Managing work cadence and deliverables

+Agile can be useful if it is well understand and adapted to a specific team.
+Often a heavy, waterfall-like version is imposed on teams at medium and large enterprises.
+Given the freedom and a small team setting, it is better to start lighter than heavier.
+You can always add processes as needed but processes are hard to kill once in place.
+[Agile light](https://github.com/davebs/AgileLite) or similar resource is a good place to start in this regard.

 ## Eng Light Reading

 Really good engineer resources on creating and maintaining excellent code